IgniteUI/indigo-design-docfx/en/components/dialog.md

 ### Button Event

 Each button has an `🕹️Event` property.
 If supplied, onLeftButtonSelect and onRightButtonSelect events are outputted when the corresponding button is rendered.
-Additionlly, the JavaScript $event argument will be added to the HTML signature and TypeScript method signature.
+Additionally, the JavaScript $event argument will be added to the HTML signature and TypeScript method signature.

 ## Additional Resources